IBM/eval-assist/README.md

 <!-- Not always needed, but a scope helps the user understand in a short sentance like below, why this repo exists -->

-EvalAssist is an LLM-as-a-Judge framework built on top of the [UNITXT](https://www.unitxt.ai/en/latest/docs/introduction.html) open source evaluation library for large language models.
+EvalAssist is an LLM-as-a-Judge framework built on top of the [Unitxt](https://www.unitxt.ai/en/latest/docs/introduction.html) open source evaluation library for large language models.
 The EvalAssist application provides users with a convenient way of iteratively testing and refining LLM-as-a-judge criteria, and supports both direct (rubric-based) and pairwise assessment paradigms (relation-based), the two most prevalent forms of LLM-as-a-judge evaluations available.
 EvalAssist is designed to be model-agnostic, i.e. the content to be evaluated can come from any model.
 EvalAssist supports a rich set of off-the-shelf judge models that can easily be extended.
 An API key is required to use the pre-defined judge models.
-Once users are satisfied with their criteria, they can auto-generate a Notebook with UNITXT code to run bulk evaluations with larger data sets based on their criteria definition.
+Once users are satisfied with their criteria, they can auto-generate a Notebook with Unitxt code to run bulk evaluations with larger data sets based on their criteria definition.
 EvalAssist also includes a catalog of example test cases, exhibiting the use of LLM-as-a-judge across a variety of scenarios.
 Users can save their own test cases.